etcaples/better-meal-splitter/README.md

 CH-CH-CHANGES (tech debt/refactor):
 -----------------------------------
 - items should be represented as objects
-- people should be represented as objects
 - components should be conditionally rendered, like a checkout page
   - but allow for back-tracking, eventually
 - allow users to edit specific datas
 - the remove items function needs to not only visually remove the item row, but also decrement the users' subtotals
-- sanitize inputs of tax and tip
+- sanitize inputs of tax and tip (only allow certain types of numbers)